-During the past year, COVID-19 caused educators and learners worldwide to quickly transition and adapt to online or hybrid learning.
-This pandemic challenge, unprecedented in scope, demanded that faculty, TAs, and students use technologies to facilitate teaching and learning in new environments.
+Over the last few semesters, educators and learners worldwide have had to quickly transition and adapt technology to engage in new modes of teaching and learning.
+The challenges presented by the recent pandemic, unprecedented in scope, demanded that faculty, TAs, and students use technologies to facilitate teaching and learning in new ways.
 The Center for Teaching and Learning (CTL) has been active in supporting these efforts.
 Now, as you plan for teaching in the new year ahead, CTL invites you to partner with us to leverage technologies to engage your students and support their success.

 The Teaching with Technology Partnership (TTP) is a CTL initiative that supports and promotes effective and innovative uses of technology to enhance teaching and learning.
 These partnerships involve collaboration between the following two parties:

 - Faculty Fellows: The Teaching with Technology Faculty Fellows will be the sponsors of projects on which they wish to collaborate with CTL.

 - CTL Learning Technology Specialists: CTL will be a creative partner in the projects selected for the TTP program.
 Each project will be assigned a CTL learning technology specialist, who will be available to meet with the faculty fellows regularly to develop, implement, and assess the projects.

 Applications for the 2022 Teaching with Technology Partnership are now open.
 If you have a project in mind and would like to partner with CTL to work on it, please submit your application by Friday, September 9th, 2022.